redhat-appstudio/managed-gitops/docs/environment-api/introduction.md

     - A Snapshot is only useful in the context of the Application it references: a Snapshot is not shared between multiple Applications.
 - A Snapshot is a set of container images, one for each component of an Application.
 	- If an Application has 3 components, the Snapshot will have 3 container images.
-- Example Snapshot:
+- Example Snapshot 'v2':
     - Application: loan-app
-	- Component 'frontend': `quay.io/my-bank/loan-app-frontend:(version, git commit id, or date built, for example)`
+	- Component 'frontend': `quay.io/my-bank/loan-app-frontend:v2` (or tag could be, version, git commit id, or date built, for example)
 	- Component 'backend': `quay.io/my-bank/loan-app-backend:(version, git commit id or date built, for example)`
 	- Component 'database': `postgres:16.1`
 - Snapshots can be annotated with additional information, for example, whether or not the Snapshot passed integration tests (thus making the Snapshot ready for promotion to next child in the DAG).
+    - Why have the version be an independent concept from the Application/Component itself?
+Why not set the version in `.spec`` of Component?
-	- This ensures a particular version of an Application has necessarily been tested with a particular set of constituent container images
+	- Well, Snapshot ensures a particular version of an Application has necessarily been tested with a particular set of constituent container images
+    - And thus, when deployed together as an Application, those specific Component versions have necessarily been tested together.
 - Snapshots are not shared between different Applications.
 A Snapshot will have a single Application as a mandatory parent.
 - [API description](https://github.com/redhat-appstudio/managed-gitops/blob/main/docs/api.md#snapshot)
 - [Snapshot CR code](https://github.com/redhat-appstudio/application-api/blob/18f545e48a03cbc6df71fb0468dac9aa66209c4c/api/v1alpha1/snapshot_types.go#L25)